tgwgraham/basic_PAPASMT_analysis/README.md

 - autosmt_papa_saspt.ipynb
 - analysis_settings.toml
 - sort_picked.py
-2. In MATLAB, set the options in callCellPicker.m, and run this script to pick cells.
+2. Navigate to this folder in MATLAB, open the script callCellPicker.m, set the options at the top, and run this script to pick cells.
+See further directions at the bottom of the script.
 3. In a terminal, run sort_picked.py to sort trajectories from selected cells.
 This requires autosmt_utils.py.
 Be sure that the variables in the script that specify the output .mat file from MATLAB and the input/output directories are set appropriately.
 4. Modify the analysis settings in analysis_settings.toml to correspond to your experiment.
 In cases where you want to pool data from multiple days, it is possible to have multiple conditions with multiple experimental replicates for each condition.
 5. Run the Juptyer notebook autosmt_papa_saspt.ipynb to run SASPT on the sorted trajectories from selected cells.
 Alternatively, run the script run_saspt.py from the command line.